Women Build FAQ

 Question: Why are you excluding men?
 Is there a “Men Build” department, too?

 Answer: Women Build is not about excluding men.
 It is about including women and opening new doors of opportunity.
-Men are often involved in our projects in supportive roles and as subcontractors when women from the necessary trades are not available.
+Men are often involved in our projects in supportive oversight roles and as subcontractors.
 Men who are volunteering as part of a team from a woman-owned company are also welcome on Women Build sites.
 A Women Build site is a welcoming, friendly place where no one need feel handicapped by gender or ability.

 Question: Why is Habitat promoting feminist issues?